qdm12/youtube-dl-docker/readme.md

 - A log file of youtube-dl execution is saved at `downloads/log.txt` if the environment variable is `LOG=yes`
 - A healthcheck is implemented which downloads `https://duckduckgo.com` with wget every 10 minutes
 - The Docker Hub image is updated automatically every 3 days, so simply update your image with `docker pull qmcgaw\youtube-dl-alpine
+- You can receive a notification on your Android device through Gotify when the container has finished

 ### Environment variables